Cheddar (TV channel): Operating

 In April 2017, Cheddar began broadcasting on digital UHF stations in five markets and rents the broadcast spectrum from DTV America.
 Dunkin' Donuts, a Cheddar advertiser, gave free digital antennas at events in the stations' markets to publicize the over the air launch.

 Cheddar announced $19 million in its third round of financing in May 2017, which was led by Raine Ventures along with investors: AT&T, Amazon, Altice USA, NYSE, Lorne Michael's Broadway Video, and some existing investors.
 To date, the company has raised $32.1 million and has a valuation of $85 million as of June 2017.
 Cheddar also hired Ross Cooperman, former head of engineering at Knowme Systems, as its chief technology officer.

 Cheddar partnered with Univision's Fusion Media Group in June 2017 to air two hours on the latter's Fusion TV cable television network every weekday afternoon, with the programming available for cable users on DISH, DirecTV, AT&T U-Verse, Verizon Fios, and Charter Communications.
-Cheddar reports it is on 60 percent of smart TVs throughout the U.S.
+Cheddar reported it was on 60 percent of smart TVs throughout the U.S.

 In July 2017, Cheddar partnered with Seeking Alpha to produce an "Idea of the Month" segment.
 The partnership was extended in early 2018.

 KXTV aired segments from Cheddar on July 27, 2017, during its morning and afternoon news programs as a test for a planned rollout throughout the Tegna TV station group.
 These segments were rolled out by August to seven News 12 Network cable channels, owned by Altice, then to a handful of additional Tegna stations and Tribune's WPIX.
 These segments are featured under the "Cheddar Local" banner.

 On July 27, 2017, the channel was added to the Haystack News news aggregator app, which is on mobile and OTT platforms.
-In September 2017, Cheddar announced its deal with Layer3 TV, an IP-based MVPD, and plans to open a broadcast studio in the UK by 2018.
+In September 2017, Cheddar announced its deal with Layer3 TV, an IP-based MVPD, and planned to open a broadcast studio in the UK by 2018.

 Cheddar in January 2017 launched a 24-hour linear feed on Twitch, the gaming and video platform owned by Amazon.
 Cheddar was one of two news channels on Philo OTT Internet TV MVPD at its November 14, 2017, launch.

 In January 2018, Cheddar partnered with MightyHive to extend select client ad campaigns programmatically.